creativetimofficial/ct-vue-now-ui-dashboard-pro-laravel/README.md

 The store used for role functionality is found in `src\store\modules\tags-module.vue`

-You can find the compoments for role functionality in `src\views\TagManagement` folder.
+You can find the compoments for role functionality in `src\pages\Dashboard\Examples\TagManagement` folder.

 ```
 <div>